mahin12/portfolio-master/content/hero/index.md

 ---
 title: 'Hi, This is'
 name: 'Md Mahin Arafat'
-subtitle: 'I love make the virtual world a safe place!'
+subtitle: 'I love making the virtual world a safe place!'
 buttonText: 'Get In Touch'
 ---

-A software engineer currently working with cloud, cybersec and everything in between.
+former software engineer, now immersed in the realms of cloud computing and cybersecurity, bridging the gap between technology and security.